This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Is the name trademarked?

-If your business name is available at the state level, make sure no one has trademarked the name at the federal level, by doing a search on the US Patent and Trademark Office’s site.
+If your business name is available at the state level, make sure no one has trademarked it at the federal level by doing a search on the US Patent and Trademark Office’s site.

 Is the domain name available?